Comparing Atkins Diet vs. Dukan Diet

 Another similarity is that both diets can lead the body to ketosis caused by excess ketones.

-Ketosis helps with blood sugar regulation and aging, but possible side effects like headaches and irritability exist.
+Ketosis helps with blood sugar regulation and aging, but possible side effects like headaches and irritability may occur.

 Differences